ydoherty/CoastSat.PlanetScope/README.md

 - Manual error detection (optional - keep/discard popup window as per CoastSat) - [step 3.]

 Results and plots are saved in '...CoastSat.PlanetScope/outputs/site_name/shoreline outputs'.

+## **Known Issues**

+The following issues have been identified by users and workarounds are presented below.
+My availability to maintain and update this repo is limited so user feedback, bug fixes and devlopments are encouraged!
+- Inability to select reference image - comment out [this](https://github.com/ydoherty/CoastSat.PlanetScope/issues/2#issuecomment-828644872) section of code.
+See [here](https://github.com/ydoherty/CoastSat.PlanetScope/issues/2#issuecomment-840894375) for explanation.
+- Environment and GDAL installation issues - see [here](https://github.com/ydoherty/CoastSat.PlanetScope/issues/2#issuecomment-830543064)
+- Working folder name incorrect for code to run for windows users - see [here](https://github.com/ydoherty/CoastSat.PlanetScope/issues/3#issue-890303529)

 ## **Training Neural-Network Classifier**